KittyCAD/modeling-app/docs/kcl/std.md

 	to: [number, number],
 	type: string,
 }],
+	// The x-axis of the sketch group base plane in the 3D space
+	xAxis: [number, number, number],
+	// The y-axis of the sketch group base plane in the 3D space
+	yAxis: [number, number, number],
+	// The z-axis of the sketch group base plane in the 3D space
+	zAxis: [number, number, number],
 }
 ```
 * `sketch_group`: `SketchGroup` - A sketch group is a collection of paths.